liinaanette/Drive/README.md

 # Drive

-The game Drive is a 2D top-down view racing game for one or two people on the same keyboard.
-One player can play with WASD keys and other with arrow keys.
+The game Drive is a 2D top-down view racing game.
-The point of the game is to get points and make records; there is no definite winning point because you can play the game indefinitely.
-One or two cars race on three-lane highways.
-First, the game starts with car moving slowly but it will get faster every 30 seconds.
-In addition, on the road there are obstacles, other cars, traffic cones, etc.
+The player can control the car with LEFT ARROW and RIGHT ARROW or A and D keys.
+The objective is to dodge other cars and survive as long as possible.
+The player car can take maximum of three hits from other cars (the health bar is on the top left corner).
+There is also a possibility to make more points by catching gold coins that spawn every 15 seconds.
+Over time, enemy cars will start to appear more frequently, making the game harder in time.
+There is no definite finish, the game can play infinitely.
-When a car crashes, the game is over (for this one player).
-There is a scoreboard and after crashing the car, if your score is in the top 10, you can insert your name and it stays there.
+When the car crashes after 3 hits, the player sees the scoreboard with top ten scores.
+If the player's score is in the top 10, they can enter their name in the input field and the scoreboard is refreshed.
+The saved scores are written in a text file in Resources folder.
-When playing with two players, there are two roads so that the two cars cannot collide with each other.
-When one player crashes, it does not influence the other’s game.
+After crashing, the player can choose to replay the game or go to main menu.
+From there you can also play the game or quit the application.

+## Some screenshots